Weight Loss

 • The healthiest way to manage your weight doesn’t involve focusing on weight loss specifically, but rather on improving your overall health.
 This means focusing on things like metabolic health, physical health, mental health, and/or quality of life improvements.

-• Medications can be a pillar in assisting with weight management, but it’s important to remember that they’re most effective when combined with behavioural changes and/or psychological interventions.
+• Medications can assist with weight management, but it’s important to remember that they’re most effective when combined with behavioural changes, lifestyle improvements, and/or psychological interventions.

 • The effect that weight loss medications have will vary widely from person to person, which is why there are a number of different elements that practitioners have to consider, prior to recommending these types of medications (i.e., how the meds work, possible side effects, contraindications, etc.).